steveoc64/petstore/README.md

 `DATABASE=TESTDB ./petstore`  runs up the service, using an in-memory DB with half a dozen pets seeded

+Looking at the data model, I would suggest that SQL is overkill for this microservice - it lends itself better to a simple KeyValue store (Bolt, Redis, or NoSQL, etc).
+Really depends on what the requirements might be to share this data with external microservices.

+Also depends on how dynamic the tags / categories values are.
+Do they need to be maintained as a separate data set, or are they relatively static ?
+There are no API endpoints defined for adjusting the values, so Im assuming static for now.

+If going for a simple KeyValue store with static Categories and Tags, the existing `memory` database driver provides that model.
+It could easily be mapped to Redis / Bolt / Mongo without much additional code.

 ## Design Decisions - Docker

 There are a LOT of different options when building a docker container, from including a full OS